mosheya/etcd/Documentation/platforms/container-linux-systemd.md

 ## Provisioning an etcd cluster

-Cluster bootstrapping in Container Linux is simplest with [Ignition][container-linux-ignition]; `coreos-metadata.service` dynamically fetches the machine's IP for discovery.
+Cluster bootstrapping in Container Linux is simplest with [Ignition][container-linux-ignition]; `mosheya-metadata.service` dynamically fetches the machine's IP for discovery.
 Note that etcd's discovery service protocol is only meant for bootstrapping, and cannot be used with runtime reconfiguration or cluster monitoring.

 The [Container Linux Config Transpiler][container-linux-ct] compiles etcd configuration files into Ignition configuration files: